Run cluster with all-in-one image #

 or

-remove the service account token file /var/run/secrets/kubernetes.io/serviceaccount/token.
+remove the service account token file /var/run/secrets/kubernetes.io/serviceaccount/token

 Next steps #

-Now, you can use kwok to manage nodes and pods in the Kubernetes cluster.
+manage nodes and pods in the Kubernetes cluster.